seanmtracey/w3id-middleware/README.md

 # W3ID-Middleware
 Middleware for servers running Express.js to secure routes with W3ID

+## NO LONGER SUPPORTED

+I've left IBM and this software will no longer be actively supported.

 ## Description

 This middleware uses W3ID to authenticate users of an Express service.
 Once a users identity has been validated, a session is created for the user that enable them to access routes for the duration of that session.